Definition of Rules

-Rules are regulations adopted by a board governing procedure or conduct within a development.1
+Rules are regulations adopted by a board governing procedure or conduct within a development.fn1

-Rules do not include, and are thus distinguished from, the regulations imposed by other governing documents such as the declaration (CC&Rs), especially inasmuch as such other documents require approval of the owners to adopt or amend.
+Rules are different from the regulations and restrictions in other governing documents such as the declaration (CC&Rs), especially where those other documents require approval of the owners to adopt or amend.

 Rules are different from the provisions of a declaration, bylaws, articles of incorporation or plat.
 The declaration can generally only be amended with the consent of the property owners.
 By contrast, rules are adopted by the board and are seldom recorded.
 Restrictions that might be valid if included in a declaration may be invalid if effected by a rule because property owners lack the safeguards afforded by the vote needed for an amendment to the declaration.

 An association has power to make rules in furtherance of its power over the common property.
 The association has no inherent power to regulate use of the individually owned properties in the community, however, except as authorized by statute or the CC&Rs, and as implied by its responsibility for management of the common property.

 In a community association, the law authorizes a board to adopt rules, including design criteria, subject to the law and the declaration and subject to the right of the owners to disapprove a rule.
 See Utah Code § 57-8a-217.

 In a condominium association, generally, the declaration should specify the authority that the board has to adopt rules, including how far that authority extends and any limitations on that authority.